-Kirkpatrick wins competitive Democratic primary
+Arizona features 2 open House seats being eyed by Democrats

-PHOENIX (AP) — Former Rep. Ann Kirkpatrick emerged from a competitive Democratic primary to win the nomination in an open Arizona House seat on Tuesday.
+PHOENIX (AP) — Former Rep. Ann Kirkpatrick emerged from a competitive Democratic primary Tuesday to win the nomination for an open Arizona House seat that is seen as one of the races the national party is looking to flip as it seeks to gain control of the House of Representatives in November.

-Kirkpatrick beat recurring candidate Matt Heinz and five others to win the primary.
-The seat is one of the most closely watched in the nation, as it’s a swing district and would be a critical pickup for Democrats looking to capture control of the House of Representatives.
+Kirkpatrick beat recurring candidate Matt Heinz and five others.
+The race for the seat being vacated by Rep. Martha McSally, who won a GOP primary for the U.S. Senate, and is seen as a swing district where both Democrats and Republicans have won in the past..

-The district includes parts of Tucson and rural Cochise County with a comparable number of Republican and Democratic voters who have chosen representatives from both parties.
+On the Republican side, Lea Marquez Peterson was in a tight race against Brandon Martin, Casey Welch and Danny Morales.
+Peterson, CEO of the Tucson Hispanic Chamber of Commerce, outraised her opponents by hundreds of thousands of dollars.

-On the Republican side, the presumed front-runner was Lea Marquez Peterson.
-She’s the CEO of the Tucson Hispanic Chamber of Commerce.
-She handily outraised her opponents Brandon Martin, Casey Welch and Danny Morales by hundreds of thousands of dollars.
+“I am asking for your vote so I can protect families who live paycheck to paycheck-no matter what party you vote for,” Kirkpatrick said in a statement.

 Most Read Nation & World Stories